mincisun5296/VesselSummaryAIS/README.md

 The `operatingtime` function  analyzes the cumulative operational time of each distinct ship and ship type.
 Users have the flexibility to set the operational mode by specifying the speed threshold with the parameter `activityspeed`.
 The default speed is 3 knots.\
 From the resulting output, the initial data frame showcases the operating time (in minutes) for each vessel, while the subsequent data frame aggregates the total time for each ship type.

-*Please be aware that this function might entail a LENGTHY computational process as it meticulously calculates the time for each vessel.
-So be careful about the specified region.*

 **usage:**
 `totaltime = operatingtime(AISdata, activityspeed = 3, maxLON = -94, minLON = -96, maxLAT = 30, minLAT = 27)`